jackgrauer/NBAstudy/ARTICLE.md

 The lease document, available on file at the Department of Records, indicated developers and the property management company, Spectrum Arena Partners, LP, paid no realty transfer tax and (lease p.
 44, 78, 388).
 A document in Bessey V. Spectrum Arena, filed by Spectrum Arena’s attorney in US Federal Court, confirmed Spectrum pays no parking tax, and a fixed $2 million annual payment-in-lieu-of-taxes in place of property tax.
 The 76ers and their property management company, according to the court documents, does pay other taxes typical to a company operating in City limits: Wage, Business Privilege Tax, Sales, Amusement, and Net Profits Taxes.

-In the exploratory phase of this study, we estimated the 76ers’ municipal tax revenue contributions to Philadelphia between 2001 and 2022, using Forbes financial data on the team, and consolidated annual financial reports from the City.
-The Methodology section discusses the dataset in greater data.
-We looked at Philadelphia tax revenue and used tax rate data to calculate the 76ers’ estimated tax contributions: an basic, uncontrolled limited in scope to Philadelphia.
+In the exploratory phase of this study, we estimated the 76ers’ municipal tax revenue contributions to Philadelphia between 2001 and 2022, using Forbes financial data on the team, and consolidated municipal annual financial reports.We looked at Philadelphia tax revenue and used tax rate data to calculate the 76ers’ estimated tax contributions: an basic, uncontrolled limited in scope to Philadelphia.

 If these estimates proved at all accurate, 76ers player payrolls markedly increased in 2016.
 The pandemic hampered them briefly and picked up where they left off afterward.
 Tax revenues in Philadelphia, magnitudes larger in scale, registered no noticeable change that year.